GovTechSG/singpass-myinfo-oidc-helper/README.md

 ### Help!
 The swagger file is missing `<insert data item name>`

 - Myinfo REST API does not publish every data item
-- You will need to manually add its OpenAPI specification it in `custom/person-common` then run `npm run generate-myinfo-typings '<swagger file>'`
+- You will need to manually add its OpenAPI specification in `custom/person-common` then run `npm run generate-myinfo-typings '<swagger file>'`
 - An interface will be created and the corresponding data item will be added to the `PersonCommon` object

 ### Help! `myinfo-api-code-tables.xlsx` is missing `<insert code name>`